 Sustainable Ethical Clothing Brands

 Fancy Fawn is an Irish brand with clothing for kids <8 years of age, made from GOTS certified organic cotton, Lyocell or from recycled polyester fabric.
 The clothing is made in America, with production and design decisions done remotely to save on carbon.
 Also products are shipped using a ‘green’ vessel the emitts less greenhouse gas than standard shops.
 Their packaging is all biodegradable.

 Slugs and Snails is an Irish company making tights and clothes for kids <6 years of age solely from GOTS certfied organic cotton, They state that they only use yarns and manufacturing processes which are Oeko-Tex® Standard 100 certified.

-Moobles and Toodles in Ireland make bodysuits, rompers and leggings for babies in GOTS certified organic cotton in a factory in Turkey.
+Fauna Kids (formerly Moobles and Toobles) in Ireland make bodysuits, rompers, leggings and dresses for babies (0-16 months) in GOTS certified organic cotton in a factory in Turkey.
 They say that employees in the factory are paid fair wages and work in safe conditions and that a lot of the graphics are hand printed in Ireland using Eco-friendly inks.
 They now also sell natural-dyed, chrome-free, vegetable-tanned leather shoes that have been handmade in the UK.

 Baby Gnu makes lovely colourful organic cotton loop scarves for children in Ireland.

 AA McEvoy makes clothing for children >3 in organic cotton and hemp in Ireland.